taskkill-f-im/no-activate-win/README.md

 To check its contents, right click and press edit.
 The text inside should be the same displayed here.

 # Have the personalization back on control panel:
+Actually, most of the settings are available here but I found it pretty buggy.
+I don't think you can change the taskbar and accent color with this though.
 [https://winaero.com/personalization-control-panel-windows-10/](https://winaero.com/personalization-control-panel-windows-10/)